srid/discourse-docker/README.md

 git clone https://github.com/srid/discourse-docker.git
 cd discourse-docker

-# Pull the docker images
+# Pull the docker images (expect this to download a few megabytes)
 make pull  # or `make build` if you want to locally build them

 # Configure your discourse site domain (DISCOURSE_HOST)